-Your marriage problems may not be caused by bad things that happened in your childhood, but by the important relationship skills you missed out on learning when you were growing up.”
+Your marriage problems may not be caused by bad things that happened in your childhood, but by the important relationship skills you missed out on learning growing up.”

 Why Some People Decide to Study Psychology

-Quite a few mental health professionals have told me the same story . . . they tell me most people decide to study psychology because they are looking to solve their own problems (that are causing them emotional pain).
+Quite a few mental health professionals have told me the same story . . . they tell me that most people decide to study psychology because they are looking to solve their own problems that are causing them emotional pain.

-They study and go on to become professionals, but often don’t find the answers they hoped that they would.
+They study and go on to become professionals, without finding the answers they hoped for.